Topo Map

 Follow the 4620 Road from Hwy 224 (Indian Henry) for 7.8 miles.
 You will pass a red (literally) road on the left

 just before another left which has been closed off by piles of rock.
 This was the continuation of 4620 towards Thunder Mt lost by land slides.
 The trail head is at this former junction of 4620 and 4622.
 Follow a cat road parallel to the abandoned road for a slight way and trail departs to the right.
+While this trailhead was not damaged in the recent fires, you shortly enter the burned area.
+As you get higher on the trail, the burn damage intensifies.

 Follow up a couple of switchbacks and through a tumble of large blow down.
 Climb uphill and slightly left and follow a clearing through the rhododendrons about 200′ to resume the original trail.
 There may be flagging marking the way.
 The passage though here is becoming clearer as use increases.